novaday-co/inspection/README.md

 You have a form , you want to validate inputs everyday in programming .
 With **Inspection** you can validate your inputs seems like **Laravel Framework** in **Dart** .
 See examples below .

-You except a required number with many conditions and rules : in this case , we get help from **Inspection** helper function .
+You expect a required number with many conditions and rules : in this case , we get help from **Inspection** helper function .

 ```